This page offers an overview of my cumulative, publication-based doctoral thesis.

 Abstract#

 Background: Modern software systems are often too large and complex for an individual developer to fully oversee, making it difficult to understand the implications of changes.
-Therefore, most collaborative software projects rely on code review to foster asynchronous discussions about changes before they are merged.
-Although prior qualitative studies have shown that practitioners view code review as a communication network, no formal theory of code review as a communication network or empirical validation exists.
-Without confirmatory research, the theory’s validity remains uncertain, hindering its credibility, practical application, and further development.
+Therefore, most collaborative software projects rely on code review as communication network to foster asynchronous discussions about changes before they are merged.
+Although prior qualitative studies have revealed that practitioners view code review as a communication network, no formal theory or empirical validation exists.
+Without formalization and confirmatory evidence, the theory remains uncertain, limiting its credibility, practical relevance, and future development.

-Objective: In this thesis, our objective is to (1) formalize the theory of code review as a communication network, focusing on information diffusion—the spread of information—as a core characteristic of communication networks, (2) empirically validate the theory by quantifying information diffusion in code review across varied perspectives, contexts, and conditions, and (3) demonstrate its practical application in the context of tax compliance within collaborative software engineering.
+Objective: In this thesis, our objective is to (1) formalize the theory of code review as a communication network, (2) empirically evaluate the theory across varied perspectives, contexts, and conditions by quantifying the capability of code review to diffuse information among its participants, (3) demonstrate its practical relevance by applying the theory to the domain of tax compliance in collaborative software engineering, and (4) examine how the role of code review as a communication network for collaborative software engineering may evolve in the future.

 Conclusion: Our work on understanding code review as a communication network contributes not only to theory-driven, empirical software engineering research but also lays the groundwork for practical applications, particularly in the context of tax compliance.
 Future research is needed to explore the evolving role of code review as a communication network.